 Usually, Zukra who rules Material and Sensual pleasures cannot be too strong in the nativity of a saint or spiritually proactive person.

-Professor Shukra typically emphasizes sensual pleasures of human-to-human partnership, which may significantly distract one's attention from the project of developing from the human-to-divine partnership which defines the spiritual path.
+Professor Zukra typically emphasizes sensual pleasures of human-to-human partnership, which may significantly distract one's attention from the project of developing from the human-to-divine partnership which defines the spiritual path.

-Sense-pleasuring Shukra and philosophical, theoretical Guru are planetary enemies.
+Sense-pleasuring Zukra and philosophical, theoretical Guru are planetary enemies.

 The environment in Professor Angarika's classroom can be weak or strong